 The cipher clock is a 48-bit counter that runs synchronously with the MPCP clock (LocalTime), but is a distinct clock.
 The OLT and the ONUs contain versions of this clock that is used as a timestamp source for the IV field MessageTime.
 At the OLT, a single clock, referred to as CipherClock is used for IV construction in both the encryption and the decryption functions.
 At the ONU, there are two instances of the cipher clock: the TxCipherClock that is used to construct the IV for the encryption function, and the RxCipherClock that is used to construct the IV for the decryption function.
+The relationship between the OLT's CipherClock and the ONU's RxCipherClock and TxCipherClock is illustrated in Figure 11-xx4.

-Figure 11-xx - Relationship of OLT's CipherClock and ONU's TxCipherClock and RxCipherClock
+Figure 11-xx4 - Relationship of OLT's CipherClock and ONU's TxCipherClock and RxCipherClock